-Photo Courtesy One of several conceptual renderings for parcels along Route 20.
+Photo Courtesv One of several conceptual renderings for parcels along Route 20.
 Charlton is examining ways to help promote economic development along the corroder as Amazon prepares its new building.
 Charlton officials examine future growth along Route 20 BY JASON BLEAU CORRESPONDENT CHARLTON - Following a recent study of Route 20 the Charlton Board of Selectmen was presented with some possible options to help continue the enhancement and economic growth of the corridor.
 After Charlton received a Community Compact Grant in November of 2021, the town hired the firm VHB to perform a conceptual planning analysis for Route 20 with the goal of helping guide economic development in the wake of Amazon's new warehouse project.
 The resulting plan has been touted as an economic development tool providing ideas and concepts for different properties along the corridor and examining how they can be repurposed for increased business growth.

 Luke Mitchell, a Senior Planner and Project Manager for VHB, presented the plan to selectmen on June 14 providing details on existing conditions and potential challenges the properties and the town at large may face in further enhancing Route 20.
 Mitchell stated this was all done with an eye towards building off the imminent increase in traffic that will come with Amazon's new facility announced last year.
 "There's going to be a lot more people working here than there were previously.
 Where are they going to get breakfast?
 Where are they going to get lunch?
-If Please Read ROUTE 20, page A5 Local graduates awarded 2022 CMS Chamber scholarships STURBRIDGE Chamber of Central Mass South is excited to announce the winners of the Chamber Scholarships for 2022.
-This year, scholarships in the amount of \$1,000 will be awarded to three very deserving, local students upon successful completion of their first semester of college with a 3.0 GPA or higher.
+If Please Read ROUTE 20, page A5 deserving, local students upon successful completion of their first semester of college with a 3.0 GPA or higher.
 "Offering scholarships to local students is one of the best and most rewarding aspects of our operations.
 Every year, we are introduced to outstanding young people in our community, and this year is no exception," said Chamber Executive Director Alexandra McNitt.
 "All our applicants are terrific students and engaged in their school extra curriculars.
 The differentiator we look for in our candidates is their level of engagement and contributions to the community beyond school.
 These three students really stood out in that regard."
 This year's \$1,000 scholarship recipients are Anjolina Fantaroni, Marguerite Rose MacKenzie, and Troy Phay.
 Anjolina Fantaroni is a Class of 2022 Graduate of Quaboag Regional High School.
 Described by her Guidance Department Chairperson as the "total package of school spirit,' Anjolina or "Anjo" served as President of Student Council, Senior Class President and National Honor Society Treasurer.
 An outstanding student with an impressive transcript, Anjolina was involved in all aspects of school including student government, theater, sports and band.
 Beyond her academic prowess and abundant leadership skills, Anjolina also works part-time at Sturbridge Coffee Roasters in Southbridge where she is a motivated and valued employee who will be greatly missed when she departs for college to pursue a major in Broadcast Journalism at Elon University this fall.
-Rose Marguerite
+Marguerite Rose

+Photos Courtesv

-Photos Courtesy Anjolina Fantaroni Southbridge, Marguerite Rose MacKenzie of Charlton and Troy Phay of Sturbridge are the CMS Chamber Scholarships recipients.
+Anjolina Fantaroni of Southbridge, Marguerite Rose MacKenzie of Charlton and Troy Phay of Sturbridge are the CMS Chamber Scholarships recipients.
 Congratulations and good luck to the Class of 2022!

 MacKenzie is a Class of 2022 Graduate of Bay Path Regional Vocational Technical High School.
-A dedicated scholar, an entrepreneur and award-winning equestrian, Marguerite is very involved with the Massachusetts 4-H Club, in which she held several officer positions, including becoming President several years and receiving the prestigious 4-H Sportsmanship Award.
-Maggie Rose has her own Please Read SCHOLARSHIPS, page A4
+A dedicated scholar, an entrepreneur and award-winning equestrian, Marguerite is very involved with the Massachusetts 4-H Club, in which she held several officer positions, includ-ing becoming President several years and for receiving the prestigious 4-H Sportsmanship Award.
+Maggie Rose has her own

+Please Read SCHOLARSHIPS, page A4

+ADVERTISEMENT

+ADVERTISEMENT

+ADVERTISEMENT